The Engineering Student Council of Iowa State University

 - ESC reserves the right to fund any non-represented organization.

-- The following seven officers shall constitute the executive board of Engineering Student Council, listed in order of succession and shall perform the following duties:
+The following officers shall constitute the executive board of the Engineering Student Council, listed in order of succession and shall perform the following duties:

 - Oversee the Executive Board

-- Schedule and preside over both General Body and executive meetings
+- Preside over both General Body and executive meetings

 - Represent Iowa State’s ESC at the National Association of Engineering Student Councils (NAESC) regional and national conferences through personal or delegated attendance

 - Review the constitution and bylaws yearly and revise it as necessary

 - Maintain minutes at executive and general meetings